ChrisPritchard/ctf-writeups/tryhackme-rooms/trypwnmetwo.md

 1. Use format string bug to overwrite exit to main's address, causing main to loop
 2. On second loop, leak a libc address, so we can calculate where libc is (its PIE)
-3. On the third loop, overwrite exit with system and win
+3. On the third loop, overwrite printf with system.
+4. On the fourth and final loop, put the address of /bin/sh into the buffer - it will spawn a shell when 'printf' is called

 the below code will do this (WIP):